 Using the SkyCiv Load Generator in NBCC 2015 Snow Load Calculations

 To calculate the snow load pressures for a structure using SkyCiv Load Generator, the process is to define first the code reference.
-From there, the workflow is to define the parameters in Project Tab, Site Tab, and Building Tab, respectively.
 However, only users with a Professional Account or who purchased the standalone Load Generator module will be able to use this calculation.
 You can purchase the standalone module thru this link.

 Site Data